Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 In that case the device is the fragmentation transmitter, and the SCHC gateway the fragmentation receiver.
-Two fragmentation rules are defined regarding the Fport:
+Two fragmentation rules are defined regarding the FPort:
-* FportUpShort: SCHC header is only one byte.
+* FPortUpShort: SCHC header is only one byte.
 Used when compression is required and payload size is less than 381 bytes. bytes
-* FportUpLong: SCHC header is two bytes.
+* FPortUpLong: SCHC header is two bytes.
 Used for all other cases: no fragmentation required or payload size is between 382 and 1524 byte.

 Both rules have share common parameters: